Aghna01/Aghna01/README.md

-- ✨ Hi, I’m @Aghna01
+ABOUT ME:
-- ✨ I’m interested in front-end development, UI/UX design and penetration testing
+- ✨ I’m interested in front-end development, UI/UX design and penetesting
 - ✨ I’m looking to collaborate on responsive web designing and development

-- ✨ How to reach me: aghnawaseem46@gmail.com
+TECH STACK:
+-✨ CSS
+-✨ HTML
+-✨ JavaScript
+-✨ Bootstrap
+-✨ Python